Weight loss surgery

 Learn more about weight loss surgery

-At HCA Florida North Florida Hospital's Metabolic and Bariatric Surgery Center, we want our patients to have as much information and support as possible — before and after surgery.
+At HCA Florida Metabolic and Weight Loss Surgery Center, we want our patients to have as much information and support as possible — before and after surgery.

 Free weight loss surgery orientation sessions